-“This isn’t like other clinics.
-They know how bad you’re feeling and get you in in right away.
-No lines.
-No waiting.
+“This isn’t like other addiction clinics.
+They know how bad you’re feeling and get you in right away.
+No crowded rooms.
 You’re the center of attention when you’re here.”

 It's Time to Make a Change